 Wacky hooks that aren’t weedless work best in open water.

-In this category, here are my suggestions of the best wacky rig hooks, in no particular order:
+In this category, here are my suggestions for the best wacky rig hooks, in no particular order:

 Gamakatsu Finesse Wide Gap Hooks